-REO’s Migrant Education Program is funded through the Office of Public Instruction.
+REO’s Migrant Education Program is funded through the Office of Public Instruction’s Migrant Education Program.
 Through statewide identification and recruitment, the program provides supplemental instructional and supportive services to migrant summer school students, students who travel to the state with their parents for seasonal work, and year-round migrant students living in small, rural communities.
-These services are funded through the Office of Public Instruction’s Migrant Education Program.

 Migrant children have specific needs requiring specialized instruction.
 The nature of migrant work entails moving often which can result in gaps in a child’s education.
 REO’s Migrant Education Program helps fill in these gaps, giving each child the opportunity to be more successful academically.
 The program includes the ability to help these students graduate from high school or obtain their high school credentials.
 We try to show students that they can achieve their goals and dreams.